Blink

 Project Overview

 At the end of 2024, I led the design of a new Events feature for Blink — a mobile-first employee experience platform used by large, distributed teams (e.g. McDonald's, NHS, retail, logistics).
+This was one of those enterprise features where the hard part wasn’t making an events tool.
+It was making one that could work across frontline teams, admin needs, mobile constraints, and migration pressure from legacy platforms.

 This was a strategic feature, driven by: